Does the thought of being alone fill you with dread or are you maintaining your distance just because it’s safer to do so?

-The best place to start is to sign up for the subscription on the home page and take advantage of the free online exercise as a way to determine your type though movie characters with the result of you having a clear idea of how you currently attach and whether to embrace certain traits or watch out for them, if you prefer a more in depth session click on the movie therapy session heading below to book and access more details.
+The best place to start is to sign up for the online course Get Typed, the link to the our online school is in the free resources page this will help you determine your type though movie characters with the result of you having a clear idea of how you currently attach and whether to embrace traits or watch out for them, if you prefer a more in depth session click on the movie therapy session heading below to book and access more details.

-Lynn is a qualified movie therapist, mentor and life coach who struggled to establish her niche in a crowded coaching market, she'd used movies to self-soothe through many years of coping with loved ones with ADHD and depression and it was only when her life took an unexpected turn that she discovered using this creative tool allowed her to see herself differently through the experience of emulating characters behaviors which she now encourages her clients to do to not only negotiate the modern world of dating but other areas of life.
+Lynn is a qualified movie therapist, mentor and life coach who struggled to establish her niche in a crowded coaching market, she'd used movies to self-soothe through many years of coping with loved ones with ADHD and depression but it was only when her life took an unexpected turn she discovered that using this creative tool allowed her to see herself differently through the experience of emulating characters behaviors which she now encourages her clients to do to not only negotiate the modern world of dating but other areas of life.

-Her expertise is self-development and she's worked with a diverse range of people by helping them use movies as a tool towards increasing self-esteem through behavioural change to overcome mental health and work/life balance issues with the support of The School of Social Entrepreneurs where she graduated from as a fellow on the Social Innovators for Health program.
+Her expertise is self-development and she's worked with a diverse range of people by helping them use movies as a tool towards increasing self-esteem through behavioral change to overcome relationship conflict and work/life balance issues with the support of The School of Social Entrepreneurs from where she graduated as a fellow on the Social Innovators for Health program.